Emmanuel Arceneaux

-Arceneaux signed as an undrafted free agent with the BC Lions of the CFL in 2009.
-He has also been a member of the Minnesota Vikings, Washington Redskins, New York Jets, Saskatchewan Roughriders, and Frisco Fighters.
+Arceneaux signed as an undrafted free agent with the Lions in 2009.
+He was also a member of the Minnesota Vikings, Washington Redskins, New York Jets, and Frisco Fighters.

 College career

-Arceneaux played college football for the Alcorn State Braves.
-While at Alcorn State, he maintained a 3.0 GPA and was president of the student-athlete advisory committee, while recording 99 career catches for 1,618 and 12 TDs on the football field.
+While at Alcorn State University, Arceneaux maintained a 3.0 GPA and was president of the student-athlete advisory committee, while recording 99 career catches for 1,618 and 12 touchdowns for the Braves.
 He is a member of Alpha Phi Alpha fraternity.

 Professional career

-BC Lions
+BC Lions (first stint)

-Arceneaux was signed to the BC Lions, on May 19, 2009 and made the Lions' active roster after training camp.
+Arceneaux was signed to the BC Lions of the Canadian Football League (CFL) on May 19, 2009, and made the Lions' active roster after training camp.
 Arceneaux had an outstanding debut season, starting at the wide receiver position for all 18 games and recording 63 catches for 858 yards and seven touchdowns.
 He caught a touchdown pass in each of his first three games and had two 100-yard receiving games during the season.
 He led all receivers in the 2009 playoffs, recording 12 catches for 189 yards.
 He continued his strong play in 2010 by registering his first 1000-yard season while finishing second on the team in receiving yards and touchdowns.